MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 To deploy Windows IoT Enterprise LTSC with volume activation you need the following assets from your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.

+:::zone pivot="windows11"

 > [!div class="checklist"]
 >
-:::zone pivot="windows11"
-- Windows 11 IoT Enterprise LTSC 2024 (x64) installation media or ISO
+> - Windows 11 IoT Enterprise LTSC 2024 (x64) installation media or ISO
+> - Multiple Activation Key (MAK) if you are not using an on-prem Key Management Service (KMS)

 ::: zone-end

 :::zone pivot="windows10"

+> [!div class="checklist"]
+>
 > - Windows 10 Enterprise LTSC 2021 (x64) installation media or ISO
+> - Multiple Activation Key (MAK) if you are not using an on-prem Key Management Service (KMS)

 ::: zone-end
-> - Multiple Activation Key (MAK) if you are not using an on-prem Key Management Service (KMS)

 ## Getting Started